-This presentation above presumes that economy-wide covered rates increase over time, which is very common for females but not always true for males.
+This presentation above presumes that economy-wide covered rates increase over time, which is very common for women but not always true for men.
 The calculation of the change in covered worker rate differs if there is a reduction in relevant economy-wide covered worker rates.
-Example 1.2 shows the calculations done for males and females if economy-wide covered worker rates decline.
+Example 1.2 shows the calculations done for men and women if economy-wide covered worker rates decline.